NEW VERSION

 - 1 pair of scissors

-- 1 fine abrasive sponge - grain 400
+- 1 fine abrasive sponge - 400 grit

-1. Cut out the leather using the template
+1. Cut the leather using the pattern

 2. APPLY TOKONOLE

-3. START SLICE DYEING
+3. START EDGE DYEING

-4. ASSEMBLE PARTS NO. 1 AND NO. 2
+4. ASSEMBLE PIECES NO. 1 AND NO. 2

-5. MAKE THE DECORATIVE SEAMS ( VERSION 1 ONLY)
+5. MAKE DECORATIVE STITCHES (VERSION 1 ONLY)

-6. FINISH ASSEMBLING THE PARTS
+6. FINISH ASSEMBLING THE PIECES

 Apply a thin layer of glue to the edge of the main piece and piece #3 and assemble the pieces.

-Sewing version : sew the pieces together.
+Sewn version: sew the pieces together.

-To better work the curves and have a uniform edge: sand the edges (always in the same direction) with an abrasive sponge or 400 grit sandpaper.
-Apply the finish to the edges of the case.
+Apply edge finish to the edges of the case.
 Then sand with the abrasive sponge and apply a second coat.
 If necessary, apply a third coat.

 You can choose to close your case with a collar button.